remix-run/react-router/docs/Glossary.md

 type Pathname = string;
 ```

-A *pathname* is the portion of a URL that describes a hierarchical path, including the preceeding `/`.
+A *pathname* is the portion of a URL that describes a hierarchical path, including the preceding `/`.
 For example, in `http://example.com/the/path?the=query`, `/the/path` is the pathname.
 It is synonymous with `window.location.pathname` in web browsers.

 ## QueryString